pysal/pysal/doc/source/library/index.rst

 The Python Spatial Analysis Library consists of several sub-packages each addressing a different area of spatial analysis.
 In addition to these sub-packages PySAL includes some general utilities used across all modules.

-Note that this documentation is underdevelopment and is thus not fully complete.
+Note that this documentation is under development and is thus not fully complete.

 Documentation